For a successful holiday, here is your checklist to check before you hit the road:

 For any information concerning rentals, activities or the terms of your stay, information on the territory or related products, go to the reception of your campsite.

-Rule n°2: Leave your pooch, you will hold.
+Rule n°2: On a leash your dog, you will hold on.

 Rule n°3: In the chalet your animals alone, you will never leave.